SimonDarksideJ/SimonDarksideJ.github.io/_posts/2022-03-18-writing-efficient-markdown-on-githubpages.md

 ## Create your draft post

 Now unlike creating a published post (as you might not know when you want to publish it), drafts do not need a date in their name, so you can call it whatever you like.
-Just a few things to keep in mind:
+Keeping just a few things in mind:

-* best to keep the title all lower case
+* Keep the title all lower case
-* use a "-" character where you want a space.
+* Use a "-" character where you want a space.
-* use the extension ".md" or ".markdown" when naming your file (the last characters you will name the file)
+* Use the extension ".md" or ".markdown" when naming your file (the last characters you will name the file)

 For instance, I titled this article while in draft: